Alex Kirilloff Preview, Player Props: Twins vs. Rockies

 Alex Kirilloff At The Plate

-- Kirilloff has picked up a hit in 52 of 85 games this season, with multiple hits 18 times.
+- Kirilloff has reached base via a hit in 53 games this year (of 86 played), and had multiple hits in 18 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.